This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 But no matter the origin story, these biscuits are a classic Kiwi favourite and are still worth making today whether you’re in NZ or Australia and commemorating ANZAC day, or whether you’re just after a delicious oaty biscuit to eat with a cup of tea.

 I need to put a quick but important note here about the gluten-free-ness of these biscuits.
-While the biscuits themselves are gluten-free, and oats themselves don’t contain gluten, many people who have Coeliac disease or are gluten intolerant cannot tolerate eating oats.
+While this recipe is gluten-free by ingredient, and oats themselves don’t contain gluten, many people who have Coeliac disease or are gluten intolerant cannot tolerate eating oats.

-There are a couple of reasons for this, the first is that most oats are contaminated with other gluten-containing cereals (wheat, barley, etc.) during the manufacturing process.
-The other is that oats contain avenin which, in some people, can trigger the same symptoms that gluten does.
+There are a couple of reasons for this, the first is that oats can be contaminated with other gluten-containing cereals (wheat, barley, etc.) during processing.
+The other is that oats contain a protein called avenin which, in some people, can trigger the same symptoms in the gut that gluten does.

 Coeliac New Zealand recommends that those with Coeliac disease do not consume oats, as it can be impossible to tell whether the oats are triggering symptoms in the gut.